 Prerequisite #3 – Your Wife Needs to Be Young

 Even if you are both Biblicist Christians, age is a major factor in a man grooming his wife.
-I have consistently heard from mentoring couples I have spoken with that the grooming of a bride has the most success in women under the age of 25.
+In my experience, the grooming of a bride has the most success in women under the age of 25.
 After that the chances of success radically fall, even with believing wives.
-I was given examples of Christian wives in their 30s and 40s trying to get into these mentoring programs.
-At the beginning of the program they really seemed like they wanted to change, but in the vast majority of the cases they exit the programs not long after entering them when they cannot make the changes necessary.

 If you and your wife meet these three prerequisites you will have a great chance of success in grooming your young bride.